230123-UTA-SH-Java-React-AWS/TeamDaattaP1/README.md

 	- Returns all posts and comments.

 POST /post
   	- Requires body to contain JSON with the post object (userID and content)
+	- Returns JSON of the postid from the created post